BorisTheBrave/RuleBook/README.md

 ### Wrap Rules

 Wrap rules work a bit like [ASP .NET Core Middleware](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-8.0).
-The body of wrap rules is passed an additional argument, which is a method to call when continuing the process the rule book.
-This allows you complete control over further processing of the rulebook.
+The body of wrap rules is passed an additional argument, called the *continuation*.
+This is a method to call when continuing the process the rule book.

+This allows you complete control over further processing of the rulebook, including:
+* Putting code before/after other rules, `including try/catch` or `try/finally`
+* Changing the arguments the rest of the rules will recieve
+* Changing the return value after the rest of the rules have run.
+* Skipping the rest of the rules entirely, by not calling the continuation.

 Example: